A DISC GOLF CARD GAME

 LEVELS OF PLAY

-DOES WIND IN PRO LEVEL ALSO AFFECT PUTTING?
+DOES WIND IN PRO LEVEL ALSO EFFECT PUTTING?

 Yes.
 When playing, PRO level WIND effects all DISCS in all situations, unless it has immunity to WIND.
 PRO level is supposed to be hard, so you have to think about where to land your DISC for the PUTT.